Domestic Violence

 Understanding the Broad Definition of Domestic Violence

-When one commits battery as part of a domestic violence charge, the punishment can be up to one year in prison.
-In California, battery is defined as “intentional and unlawful physical contact on another person.”
-When there is no injury, domestic violence can be charged as a felony or misdemeanor.
+If someone is accused of battery in a domestic violence case, they may face up to a year in prison.
+In California, battery means intentional, unlawful physical contact with another person.
+If there is no injury, the charge could be a felony or a misdemeanor.

 Impact of a Domestic Violence Conviction on Your Life